viveksurendranath90/Object-Detection-in-an-Urban-Env/README.md

 ### Exploratory Data Analysis

-You should use the data already present in `/home/workspace/data/waymo` directory to explore the dataset!
-This is the most important task of any machine learning project.
+You should use the data already present in `/home/workspace/data/` directory to explore the dataset!.
 To do so, open the `Exploratory Data Analysis` notebook.
 In this notebook, your first task will be to implement a `display_instances` function to display images and annotations using `matplotlib`.
-This should be very similar to the function you created during the course.
-Once you are done, feel free to spend more time exploring the data and report your findings.
-Report anything relevant about the dataset in the writeup.

 Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).

 ### Create the training - validation splits
+Note: Skip this section if classroom workspace is used as data is already provided splitted and proceed to "Edit the config file" section.
-In the class, we talked about cross-validation and the importance of creating meaningful training and validation splits.
-For this project, you will have to create your own training and validation sets using the files located in `/home/workspace/data/waymo`.
+Create your own training and validation sets using the files located in `/home/workspace/data/waymo`.
 The `split` function in the `create_splits.py` file does the following:
 * create three subfolders: `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`
 * split the tf records files between these three folders by symbolically linking the files from `/home/workspace/data/waymo/` to `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`